Stephen Fulton vs Naoya Inoue Betting Picks: Boxing Predictions

 Fulton vs Inoue Full Undercard

-Here is the full undercard of fights at the Ariake Arena, Koto-Ku, Tokyo, Japan on Saturday night.
+Here is the full undercard of fights at the Ariake Arena, Koto-Ku, Tokyo, Japan on Tuesday.
 Stephen Fulton vs Naoya Inoue is of course the main event.
 The undercard includes some compelling action in various other weight divisions too, including world title action in the featherweight division.

 |Fight